) is a 1961 Soviet

 - Rhymes on a Dime: The poetic robot, of course, as it is programmed to do so.
 Subverted when he got drunk and loses the rhyming, as after he was told off by the robot girl, he simply told her to leave him alone, and it was none of her business.

 - Ridiculously Human Robot: The poetic robot develops a mind of its own and runs away to show his talent to the world, as the scientist told his friend when he noticed that he has gone.
-He was later brought back by the police after he was seen drunk in a bar with another writer.
+He was later brought back by a man after he was seen drunk in a bar with another writer.
 How he got "drunk" at all by just oiling his neck because he's a robot and is probably not allowed to drink liquids is anyone's guess.

 - Robot Buddy: The scientist favors both his poetry composing robot and his little robot kid that he often asks elementary level questions to.